TieDyeAstronomer/avspec/dos/calibration.md

 # Calibration[^1]

-By comparing your target spectrum to a source with known wavelengths, you can assign wavelength values to the pixels in a spectrum.
+By comparing your target spectrum to a source with known wavelengths, you can label each pixel in your spectrum with a wavelength value.
 This process is known as calibration.

 ## Why do calibration?

-The calibration sets the x-axis of a spectrum.
+Calibration aligns your spectra to a universal wavelength scale.
 Once your spectrum is calibrated, you can identify features, measure velocities and equivalent widths, and easily compare to other spectra.

 ## Which spectra need to be calibrated?